-The key benefits of the recommended improvements will be to enhance the safety and convenience of the bus loading/unloading process and to provide a facility that can efficiently accommodate all the bus activity.
+The key benefits of the recommended improvements will be to enhance the safety and convenience of the bus loading/unloading process.

 Benefits Versus Costs

 Benefits in terms of improved safety and ease of operations will be significant and substantially warrant the costs.